- Ohio university quiz implies atheists are naturally smarter than Christians

 Being called on to do pop songs such as Beyonce's "Crazy in Love" and Katy Perry's "I Kissed a Girl" was aggravating, Haygood said: "Can you imagine Steven Tyler, Mick Jagger, James Brown, doing (the `Crazy in Love' chorus) `uh oh uh oh uh'?"

-Producers “seemed to have their way of doing things.
-I’m not sure why they wouldn’t let me be me,” he said.
+Producers "seemed to have their way of doing things.
+I'm not sure why they wouldn't let me be me," he said Tuesday.

-Scherzinger, former member of the Pussycat Dolls, took his complaint to the show’s producers and came back the same day with an offer, according to Haygood: He would be bounced during the results announcement if he agreed to return for the season finale.
+Scherzinger, former member of the Pussycat Dolls, took his complaint to the show's producers and came back the same day with an offer, according to Haygood: He would be bounced on Thursday's results show if he agreed to return for the season finale.

 Haygood said he was contractually bound to remain on the show and wouldn't have quit, but he appreciated the out he was given _ despite the $5 million record contract that goes to the winner.

 "They (producers) took the opportunity to cut me, to let me just fly and do things the way I want to do them," said Haygood, who said he communicated only with Scherzinger and didn't talk directly to the producers, including series creator Simon Cowell.

 Cowell left Fox's "American Idol" so he could launch the U.S. version of "The X Factor," his hit British singing contest.
 Fox gave "X Factor" a lavish promotional launch but the show hasn't lived up to the 20 million weekly viewers predicted by Cowell, with 12.1 million watching last Tuesday's show.

 Although Haygood said he was willing to play along before he was cut, he decided he owed it to himself and fans he made through "X Factor" to tell his side of events.